PubNubDevelopers/chat-component-app-live-event/README.md

 # Warning: Work in progress.

-React JS is now the most used framework used by Internet companies to develop the web app they generate most revenues from.
+React JS is now the most used framework used by Internet companies to develop the web apps they generate most revenue from.

-React offers an easy way to group UI elements into Components so a Chat application can turn from a 100 UI objects or more to a 5 UI objects application and experience less than 250ms delivery time from anywhere to anywhere in the world.
+React offers an easy way to group UI elements into Components so a Chat application can turn from a 100 UI objects, or more, to a 5 UI objects application, and experience less than 250ms delivery time from anywhere to anywhere in the world.

 Once a developer uses React Components it becomes a matter of hours before a full fledged mission critical chat solution is offered to anyone in the world who wants to connect.